 Despite what his cryptic warnings and menacing appearance have Wirt believe, the Woodsman means well and his advice to the brothers is genuine.
 He tries to look over them as much as he is able to.

 The Woodsman wanders the Unknown chopping down Edelwood trees because he has been duped by the Beast into believing that this will keep his daughter's soul - which he believes he carries in his Lantern - alive.
-He opposes the Beast when he learns of the truth, and is happily reunited with her when Wirt and Greg leave the Unknown.
+He opposes the Beast when he learns of the truth, and appears to be happily reunited with her when Wirt and Greg leave the Unknown.

 THE BEAST